 In the case of birth, adoption or placement for adoption, the coverage is effective on the date of birth, adoption, or placement for adoption.
-Advance payments of the Federal Premium Tax Credit (APTC) and Federal Cost-Sharing Reductions, if applicable, are not effective until the first day of the following month, unless the birth, adoption, or placement for adoption occurs on the first day of the month.

 The effective date of coverage for Dependents enrolled due to a Qualified Medical Child Support Order is the first of the month following receipt of the order or the effective date of the order, not to exceed sixty (60) days retroactive coverage.
 In the case of marriage, or in the case where the qualified individual loses minimum essential coverage, the effective date is the first day of the following month.